 Table 34 below shows the components and calculation process that determines the flow going to Macquarie Marshes.
+Due to flooding during the reporting period flows entering the marshes were estimated based on the flood flow methodology described earlier.

-Figure 54 provides a diagram show the distribution of flows into, around and out of the Macquarie Marshes.
+Figure 63 provides a diagram show the distribution of flows into, around and out of the Macquarie Marshes.